Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: The Model

-which suggests the inverted neutrino mass hierarchy and, the TBM mixing matrix can be also realized.
-This is a minimal scheme: the twisted FL symmetry for the Dirac neutrinos is introduced as the symmetry of the breaking term.
-We note that the whole mass matrix in Eq. (\ref{eq:MD}) violates the $S_{3L}\times S_{3R}$ symmetry but still preserves the $\mu-\tau$ symmetry.
+Note that, up to now, the achievements are: (i) the twisted FL symmetry is employed as a breaking mass matrix for the $S_{3L}\times S_{3R}$ flavor symmetry, (ii) the total mass matrix in Eq. (\ref{eq:MD}) violates the $S_{3L}\times S_{3R}$ symmetry but preserves the $\mu-\tau$ symmetry and magic property.
+Therefore, still $U_{TBM}$ can be realized as the mixing matrix and (iii) the neutrino masses ordering is inverted.

-Now on, we want to find a small perturbation mass matrix along with a realistic neutrino mixing matrix from BD mass matrix on the basic TBM mixing matrix.
-Therefore from Eq.\,(\ref{em3}) a general mass matrix, $\cal{M}_\nu$, satisfying $U_{TBM}$ when represented in the flavor basis and the most general form of it is,
+Thus, the main objective will be to find a small perturbation mass matrix together along with a realistic neutrino mixing matrix that is corresponding $ M_\nu^{BD}$ in Eq. (\ref{eq:MD}) on the basic tribimaximal mixing matrix.
+Therefore, according to Eq.\,(\ref{em3}), a general mass matrix $\cal{M}$ satisfies $U_{TBM}$ when represented in the flavor basis and its most general form is,